Learn how you can help ensure that the principle of due process endures this crisis

 Petition for certiorari denied June 15, 2020.

-Brief in support of Appellant
+Brief in Support of Appellant

 10th Circuit Court of Appeals

 In this brief, we argue that the rule of lenity should take precedence over conflicting canons of construction (e.g. the doctrine of Chevron deference) for statutes with criminal application given the risk to life and liberty.
-The 10th Circuit unfortunately ruled against Aposhian in an opinion you can read here.

 Due Process Institute thanks John Cline for his amicus support on this matter.